 The site is in the Andes above the Urubamba Valley about 75 kilometers northwest of the city of Cusco.

 The terraced city has been connected to the former capital of the Inca empire Cusco and the ruins of Llactapata through a narrow mountain path as well as the larger Inca path.

 The city comprised 216 stone buildings that were located on terraces and connected by a system of stairs.
 Most of the terraces have been preserved to this day.
 There are also small water drainage openings built into the walls as well as 3000 steps.

 Also, the canal connection from the water source located outside the city complex to the cascade-shaped well pools, the outer walls of the temples, and the multi-storey residential buildings are still conserved.
 They are fully functional and have been gradually reconstructed where necessary.

 It was our friend Pachacútec Yupanqui, whom I introduced to you in my post on Cusco, who ordered his people to build this settlement in 1450.

 There were up to 1,000 people living in the temples and dwellings of this city built on terraces.

 So the dwellings at Machu Picchu were probably built in the 15th century and occupied only over a relatively short period of a hundred years.
 The architecture and other indications suggest that it was a royal complex to ruler Pachacuti Inca Yupanqui.

-There are many speculations why the Inka made an effort to built a vast site in such an inaccessible place above the Urubamba River valley in a narrow saddle between the two prominent peaks that are Machu Picchu and Huayna Picchu.
+There are many speculations why the Inka made an effort to build a vast site in such an inaccessible place above the Urubamba River valley in a narrow saddle between the two prominent peaks that are Machu Picchu and Huayna Picchu.

 Most researchers agree that Machu Picchu must have been a sacred place.